Frequently Asked Questions: Registering Works

 Why is it advisable to register a work?

 If you have created a work which has value to you then you need to be able to protect it from being copied, stolen, or subject to other unauthorised use.
 To do this, you need to be able to prove that you are the rightful owner of the work.
 If someone else publishes your work under their name then they will be assumed to be the rightful copyright-holder, unless you can prove otherwise.
 Registering your work through the CRS provides independent third-party verification of your ownership of your work, helping to protect your rights and avoid lengthy and/or unsuccessful legal proceedings.
 By displaying the CRS seal on your work, you can also discourage potential plagiarists from misappropriating your work.

 No. In 2006 the IP Rights Office took the decision not to use paper submissions or archiving due to the high processing and warehousing costs involved.
 Following the 2006 launch of the CRS website the IP Rights Office accepts registrations exclusively online in digital format.
 This helps ensure that the administrative cost charged for registrations is kept to a minimum.

 Is there a cost to register a work?

 Yes.
 There is a small administrative charge made for each work registered.
 This varies according to the length of registration you would like to take out.
 For a list of the options and charges, please click here.

 How can payment be made?
 Is it secure?

 Payment is accepted online via the internet payment processing company WorldPay.
 Payment can be made using a variety of credit and debit cards, dependent upon the currency you choose to pay in.
-WorldPay is a part of the Royal Bank of Scotland Group, Plc (the fifth largest banking group in the world), and employs cutting-edge security to protect your payment details.
+WorldPay is formerly a part of the Royal Bank of Scotland Group, Plc, and in 2010 became the largest merchant acquirer in Europe.
+It employs cutting-edge security to protect your payment details.
 WorldPay processes payments for businesses large and small, and charities around the world.

 What currencies are accepted?